 What’s the Difference Between Freshwater Pearls and Saltwater PearlsApr 19, 2017

 Pearls are amazing gemstones, the only gem created by a living creature.
 Learn more about pearls here; how they’re made, and how they grow.
-We’d love to be able to help.
 When anyone talks about pearls today, they are talking about cultivated pearls.
 What are cultivated pearls versus natural pearls?
 They are very similar.
-Cultivated pearls are […]
+Cultivated pearls are real pearls, just with a little bit […]

 When anyone talks about pearls today, they are talking about cultivated pearls.
 What are cultivated pearls versus natural pearls?
 They are very similar.
 Cultivated pearls are real pearls, just with a little bit of a man-made nudge at the start, meaning that while they form the same way “natural” pearls do, when an irritant invades their shell, cultivated pearls have something inserted by a pearl technician to start the process.
 That irritant is then surrounded by layers and layers of nacre (rhymes with baker) to produce a pearl.
 Nacre is the material that both makes a pearl and lines the inside of oyster and mussel shells.

 When freshwater pearl farming began, farmers implanted mussels with bits of mollusk tissue that the mussel would then encase with nacre, and the end result was a pearl.
 With implanted tissue, freshwater pearls didn’t look like a traditional round saltwater cultivated pearl, rather the pearls were smaller and misshapen.
-They were lovingly sometimes called rice crispy pearls, because they resembled the breakfast cereal.
-But they what they may have lacked in quality, they made up for in quantity.
+They were lovingly sometimes called rice krispie pearls, because they resembled the breakfast cereal, or keshi pearls.
+But what they may have lacked in quality, they made up for in quantity.
 The technique can produce up to 20 freshwater pearls out of one mussel.

 Freshwater pearl farmers began changing the way they produced their pearls in the last few years, experimenting with different types of mussels and implanting techniques, attempting to make a higher quality pearl.